isosphere/logseq-koreader-sync/README.md

 # Logseq Koreader Sync
 A [KOReader](https://koreader.rocks/) to [Logseq](https://logseq.com/) syncing plugin

-⚠️ Known to work with KOReader 2024.03.1.
-KOReader metadata formats change and we are unable to detect this.
+Known to work with KOReader 2025.04.
 Built with a separate sidecar directory (see https://github.com/koreader/koreader/pull/10074) in mind.

 This is a tool to import your annotations from KOReader in a read-only format - this is a one directional synchronization[^1].
 It is not affiliated with the KOReader project.